Hrishikesh332/Video2Game/backend/instructions/game_generation_prompt.md

-Create a complete, single-file HTML game based on this video analysis:
+Create a complete, single-file HTML game based on this video analysis, Please focus on the functional working code, and don't write text, just minimal, and focus mainly on the funcionality and the complete html file with <body>, Complete Code.
+Make sure all buttons are functional, and try to have the minimal buttons:

 VIDEO ANALYSIS:
 {video_analysis}